 Other repositories of teaching materials concentrate on media materials, for example:

-We are a member of the Open Textbook Network which promotes access, affordability, and student success through the use of open textbooks through their advocacy efforts and the establishment of the Open Textbook Library.
+We are a member of the Open Education Network (forrmerly the Open Textbook Network) which promotes access, affordability, and student success through the use of open textbooks through their advocacy efforts and the establishment of the Open Textbook Library.

 See the Open Pedagogy Notebook website for examples of innovative teaching techniques and tools.